Skip to main content

 Achievements

 The Open Data Hub was established in April 2016 at the Future Transport summit and replaced the Transport Data Exchange (TDX) Program.
-Since the launch, it has had 44.2k active users, 9.3k registered applications and 23 billion API hits.
+Today the Hub provides 228 datasets as well as maps and other interactive data visualisations.
+The Hub has over 51,000 active users, 11,300 registered applications and 28.6 billion API hits.

 Engagement